shambhavi-tec/JavaScript-Basics/README.md

 - To **track my progress** in learning JS
 - To have a space where I can **experiment freely**
 - To share my journey with others who might be starting out too
+- To have validation for mor my progress

 ---